 This one-of-a-kind necklace adds the perfect amount of sparkle and shine to impress the statement piece lover on your shopping list.
 The durable satin gold plated chain beautifully holds the locally sourced clay stone and slate stone, and it’s made in a solar-powered workshop.

 YEWO is a women-owned company who pays their makers in Malawi wages that are 2-3 times higher than the national average.
 They also work in healthy working conditions in a solar-powered, carbon neutral, and off-the-grid jewelry workshop.

 12. L.Greenwalt Jewelry Flame Necklace — $78 to $87

 Inspired by classical, modern, and architectural designs, the husband-and-wife team behind L.Greenwalt Jewelry creates truly unique wearable art.
 You won’t find anything else quite like this brand’s pieces!
 L.Greenwalt’s seriously stunning necklaces, cuffs, earrings, and rings are made with ethically and sustainably sourced materials to boot.

 Bold yet elegant, Iron Oxide’s Polaris Earrings are the ultimate statement piece for any season.
 The natural gemstones create a unique touch to these geometric, dangly earrings.

 With turquoise, labradorite, opal, lapis, moonstone, and onyx stone options to choose from, you will certainly find the ideal variant for any jewelry-wearer in your life.

 L.Greenwalt’s modern pendant necklace is an edgy-yet-feminine piece that instantly elevates any look.
-All of L.Greenwalt’s jewelry is ethically handmade in Portland, Oregon, from ethically sourced or recycled metals.
+All of L.Greenwalt’s jewelry is handmade in Portland, Oregon from ethically sourced or recycled metals.